-- (a) a sketch plan identifying the land being leased, drawn to a standard to the chief executive's satisfaction; or - (b) if required by the chief executive a plan of survey identifying the land being leased.
+- (a) a sketch plan the registrar of titles is satisfied identifies the land being leased; or - (b) if required by the registrar of titles-a plan of survey identifying the land being leased.

-However, the chief executive may allow the land being leased to be identified by a description alone if the chief executive is satisfied the land is adequately identified by the description in the document.
+However, the registrar of titles may allow the land being leased to be identified by a description alone if the registrar of titles is satisfied the land is adequately identified by the description in the document.

-Generally for trustee leases where the risk to the State is low, where the lessee is a nonprofit type of organisation, the lease is a non commercial type of lease (for example a lease to a community based club such as a little athletics club) and the rental for the trustee lease is of a minimal value, a sketch plan will be suitable.
+Generally for trustee leases where the risk to the State is low, where the lessee is a nonprofit type of organisation, the lease is a non-commercial type of lease (for example a lease to a community based club such as a little athletics club) and the rental for the trustee lease is of a minimal value, a sketch plan will be suitable.